Descent (2007 film)

-Descent is a 2007 American thriller film directed by Talia Lugacy and produced by and starring Rosario Dawson.
+Descent is a 2007 American rape-and-revenge thriller film directed by Talia Lugacy and produced by and starring Rosario Dawson.
+The plot centers on Maya, a college student who is brutally raped by an acquaintance, Jared.
+After the incident, she struggles to rebuild her life and eventually seeks revenge against Jared.

 Plot

 Maya is an upcoming artist and college student.
 In the winter of her senior year, Maya attends a fraternity party and meets a student named Jared who immediately starts courting her using all his eloquence behind which there is nothing but lies.
 Seduced by his lies, she accepts his invitation to dinner at a restaurant, then goes to his apartment, just to talk.
 They start to make out, but when Maya tells him to stop, Jared soon reveals his true self and brutally rapes her while uttering dehumanizing slurs in her ear.

 Over the next year, Maya's personality changes.
 She becomes quiet and withdrawn, graduating from college and taking a job at a clothing store.
 She disconnects herself from society and other familiar surroundings while struggling to break free of the resulting depression and addiction.
 At night, she's someone else: a beauty at the nightclub scene, dancing, seductive, sniffing cocaine.
 Maya later meets and seeks out the help of a DJ she meets at a club, named Adrian, whom she confides in.

-Maya becomes TA to a class Jared is in.
-One day she catches him cheating on an exam and threatens to report it, but instead uses it as an opportunity to lure Jared to her apartment.
+Maya becomes Teachers Aide to a class Jared is in.
+One day, she catches him cheating on an exam and threatens to report it, but instead uses it as an opportunity to lure Jared to her apartment.
 Jared willingly complies.
+She manages to get her revenge against Jared by handcuffing him to her bed and blindfolding him.
+She starts talking to him and the topic turns dark, which Jared seems to notice.
+She then brings up the assault and begins to cry.
+Jared tries to reassure her but this only angers her, so she gags him.
+She then anally rapes him with an object for a couple of minutes and says many of the same things that Jared said to her as he screams and writhes around.
+This causes Jared to become physically aroused and ejaculate.

-She turns the tables on him by tying him to her bed and blindfolding him.
-When she begins to cry, he tries to reassure her, which angers her and she gags him.
-She rapes him with an object, then allows Adrian to rape Jared several times.
-He taunts Jared psychologically for becoming physically aroused by the assault, echoing the slurs Jared said to Maya.
-As Jared gives up struggling against Adrian's assault and goes slack, Adrian asks Maya if "everything's alright now."
-She turns to him, silently crying tears of joy, and turns away.
+After this, Maya then allows Adrian to rape Jared for several minutes.
+He taunts Jared psychologically for becoming once again physically aroused by the assault and "making a mess" over himself.
+Adrian echoes the slurs Jared said to Maya.
+As Jared gives up struggling against Adrian's assault and goes slack, Adrian then asks Maya if "everything's alright now."
+She turns to Adrian starts silently crying tears of joy.
+The movie then ends as the screen fades black.